Typical Workflows

 Enable the passive scanner with Scope Only to catch common API misconfigurations.

-Use the MCP server with Claude Desktop for agentic testing: "Check all API endpoints in proxy history for missing authorization checks."
+Use the MCP server with Claude Desktop for supervised MCP testing: "Check all API endpoints in proxy history for missing authorization checks."

-Let an external AI agent drive Burp autonomously under your supervision.
+Use an external AI agent to execute Burp tools under your supervision.

 Enable the MCP toggle.
-Note the token from Settings → MCP Server.
+Note the token from MCP Server tab in the bottom settings panel.

 Configure Claude Desktop (or another MCP client) with the Burp MCP server connection.